JaariReynolds/react-typing-test/README.md

 Monkeytype-inspired minimal typing test app created with React and Typescript.
 Still a work in progress.

 - Currently contains:
+  * Colour palette selector!
+More palettes to come
   * Word length and timed tests
   * WPM counter that updates dynamically during the test
   * Completion/progress bar that updates dynamically during the test